Vince Gilmer: Pardon

 Benjamin Gilmer and other advocates lobbied Governor Terry McAuliffe to grant Gilmer clemency so he could be sent to a mental health facility, but McAuliffe failed to grant the petition.

 Advocates then lobbied Governor Ralph Northam, hoping that his background as a pediatric neurologist would make him sympathetic to Gilmer's case.
 In 2021, Northam rejected Gilmer's petition.
 In January 2022, on his last day in office, Governor Northam granted Gilmer a conditional pardon.
 The pardon requires Gilmer to gain admission to a treatment facility that meets "both his psychiatric and medical needs," have the plan approved by the state Department of Corrections, and pay for secure transportation to be relocated.
 In July 2022, Benjamin Gilmer started a GoFundMe campaign to raise the money necessary to have Vince Gilmer transferred to an appropriate facility, which reached its $100,000 goal in November 2022.

-Benjamin Gilmer’s advocating and negotiating for Vince’s transfer has been delayed.
-Since the pardon and book release, Ben has been busy traveling and promoting his book, speaking engagements, volunteering, missionary trips, and an extended family vacation.
-As of March 2023, Despite the GoFundMe campaign raising in excess of $100,000, Vince has not been transferred to a facility and remains incarcerated.

 In popular culture

 Gilmer's story was featured on a 2013 episode of This American Life.
 In March 2022, Benjamin Gilmer released a book titled The Other Dr. Gilmer.
-The book is being turned into a movie.
+The book is being turned into a documentary.